-- (b) Further, a school district's accelerated placement policy may include or incorporate by reference, but need not be limited to, the following components: - (1) procedures for annually informing the community at-large, including parents or guardians, community-based organizations, and providers of out-of-school programs, about the accelerated placement program and the methods used for the identification of children eligible for accelerated placement, including strategies to reach groups of students and families who have been historically underrepresented in accelerated placement programs and advanced coursework:
+- (b) Further, a school district's accelerated placement policy may include or incorporate by reference, but need not be limited to, the following components: - (1) procedures for annually informing the community at-large, including parents or guardians, community-based organizations, and providers of out-of-school programs, about the accelerated placement program and the methods used for the identification of children eligible for accelerated placement, including strategies to reach groups of students and families who have been historically underrepresented in accelerated placement programs and advanced coursework; - (2) a process for referral that allows for multiple referrers, including a child's parents or guardians; other referrers may include licensed education professionals, the child, with the written consent of a parent or guardian, a peer, through a licensed education professional who has knowledge of the referred child's abilities, or, in case of possible early entrance, a preschool educator, pediatrician, or psychologist who knows the child;

-- (2) a process for referral that allows for multiple referrers, including a child's parents or guardians; other referrers may include licensed education professionals, the child, with the written consent of a parent or education quardian, a peer, through a licensed professional who has knowledge of the referred child's abilities, or, in case of possible early entrance, a preschool educator, pediatrician, or psychologist who knows the child: - provision that provides (3) that children participating in an accelerated placement program and their parents or quardians will be provided a written plan detailing the type of acceleration the child will receive and strategies to support the child; - (4) procedures to provide support and promote success for students who are newly enrolled in an accelerated placement program; and - (5) a process for the school district to review and utilize disaggregated data on participation accelerated placement program to address gaps among demographic groups in accelerated placement opportunities. - (c) The State Board of Education shall adopt rules to determine data to be collected and disaggregated demographic group regarding accelerated placement, including

-- 1 the rates of students who participate in and successfully - complete advanced coursework, and a method of making the 2 - 3 information available to the public. - 4 (d) On or before November 1, 2022, following a review of - 5 disaggregated data on the participation and successful - completion rates of students enrolled in an accelerated 6 - placement program, each school district shall develop a plan 7 - 8 to expand access to its accelerated placement program and to - 9 ensure the teaching capacity necessary to meet the increased - 10 demand. - (Source: P.A.
+- (3) a provision that provides that children participating in an accelerated placement program and their parents or guardians will be provided a written plan detailing the type of acceleration the child will receive and strategies to support the child; - (4) procedures to provide support and promote success for students who are newly enrolled in an accelerated placement program; and - (5) a process for the school district to review and utilize disaggregated data on participation in an accelerated placement program to address gaps among demographic groups in accelerated placement opportunities. - (c) The State Board of Education shall adopt rules to determine data to be collected and disaggregated by demographic group regarding accelerated placement, including the rates of students who participate in and successfully complete advanced coursework, and a method of making the information available to the public. - (d) On or before November 1, 2022, following a review of disaggregated data on the participation and successful completion rates of students enrolled in an accelerated placement program, each school district shall develop a plan to expand access to its accelerated placement program and to ensure the teaching capacity necessary to meet the increased demand.

+(Source: P.A.
 100-421, eff.
 7-1-18; 101-654, eff.
 3-8-21.)

-11 - 12 (105 ILCS 5/22-90) - 13 (Section scheduled to be repealed on February 1, 2023) - 14 Sec.
+(105 ILCS 5/22-90)

+(Section scheduled to be repealed on February 1, 2023) Sec.
 22-90.
-Whole Child Task Force. - 15 (a) The General Assembly makes all of the following - 16 findings: - 17 The COVID-19 pandemic has exposed systemic - 18 inequities in American society.
-Students, educators, and - 19 families throughout this State have been deeply affected - 20 by the pandemic, and the impact of the pandemic will be - 21 felt for years to come.
-The negative consequences of the - 22 pandemic have impacted students and communities - 23 differently along the lines of race, income, language, and - special needs.
-However, students in this State faced 24 - 25 significant unmet physical health, mental health, and

-1 social and emotional needs even prior to the pandemic.
+Whole Child Task Force.

+- (a) The General Assembly makes all of the following findings: - (1) The COVID-19 pandemic has exposed systemic inequities in American society.
+Students, educators, and families throughout this State have been deeply affected by the pandemic, and the impact of the pandemic will be felt for years to come.
+The negative consequences of the pandemic have impacted students and communities differently along the lines of race, income, language, and special needs.
+However, students in this State faced significant unmet physical health, mental health, and social and emotional needs even prior to the pandemic. - (2) The path to recovery requires a commitment from adults in this State to address our students cultural, physical, emotional, and mental health needs and to provide them with stronger and increased systemic support and intervention.